Emoun/duplicate/cargo-readme.md

 This crate's _Minimum Supported Rust Version_ (MSRV) depends on which features are enabled.

-The _Base MSRV_ is 1.34.
+The _Base MSRV_ is 1.42.
 It applies when no features are enabled and is the lowest possible MSRV.
 Enabling the following features increases the MSRV to the stated version:

-* `module_disambiguation`: 1.42
+_No features currently increase the MSRV beyong the base._

 Enabling features not on the above list doesn't increase the MSRV.